 For a lightweight pair of gloves, the Vbiger Touch Screen Gloves will keep your hands surprisingly warm.
 This is why I recommend them for pilots who need to use iPads, GPS receivers, and other touchscreen devices without having to take their gloves off.

 Featuring Anti-slip & Abrasion-resistant Silicone on the palm and fingertips, my grip wasn’t compromised either.

 If you need a pair of gloves that you can depend on to perfectly use touchscreen devices in the cockpit, these Vbiger Touch Screen Gloves are the real deal at an attractive price.

 Best Fingerless Gloves: Bruceriver Wool Knitted Fingerless Gloves

-A generous 40 grams of Thinsulate lining, and the palms covered with gripper dots make these gloves a great choice.Check Pricing
+A generous 40 grams of Thinsulate lining, and the palms covered with gripper dots make these gloves a great choice.Check Amazon for Pricing

-With a generous 40 grams of Thinsulate insulation and fleece lining, the gloves are designed to keep your hands warm.
-But what we really like is how the palm of the gloves are completely covered with supple gripper dots to ensure a secure grip.
+With a generous 40 grams of Thinsulate insulation and fleece lining, the gloves kept my hands warm.
+But what I really like is how the palm of the gloves are completely covered with supple gripper dots to ensure a secure grip.

 Warmest Gloves: Ozero -30F Waterproof Winter Gloves

-These gloves from Ozero are the best choice when only the warmest gloves will do.$29.83
+These gloves from Ozero are the best choice when only the warmest gloves will do.New: $29.96

 Made from an artificial suede leather shell, and with multilayer insulated material and insulated polyester-TR cotton lining, they are proven to be cold resistant up to -30F.